When Plateaus Strike

 Before you start berating yourself, give yourself a break.
 Recognize that you may have gotten a little too comfortable with aspects of the program.
 But you can still keep moving toward your weight goal.
-Simply reaffirm your commitment to your weight-loss plan, and move forward.
+Reaffirm your commitment to your weight-loss plan, and move forward.
 Try a new recipe, go back to weighing and measuring your "eyeballed" portions, or add some jogging intervals to your daily walk.
 By mixing up your routine, eating and exercise will be fresh and enjoyable again.

 The body at work